 AP video journalist, translator killed in Gaza

-Four police engineers also were killed, police said.
-Three people, including AP photographer Hatem Moussa, were badly injured.
+Police said three police engineers also were killed.
+Four people, including AP photographer Hatem Moussa, were badly injured.

 Moussa told a colleague that they were filming the scene when an initial explosion went off.
 He said he was hit by shrapnel and began to run when there was a second blast, which knocked him out.
-He woke up in a hospital and later underwent surgery before he was transferred to a hospital in Israel for more advanced care.
+He woke up in a hospital and later underwent surgery.

-The 35-year-old Italian national had worked for the AP since 2005, when he was hired in Rome.
+Camilli, a 35-year-old Italian national, had worked for the AP since 2005, when he was hired in Rome.
 He relocated to Jerusalem in 2006, and often covered assignments in Gaza.
 He had been based recently in Beirut, returning to Gaza after the war began last month.

-He is survived by a longtime partner and a 3-year-old daughter in Beirut, as well as his parents and two sisters.
+He is survived by a longtime partner and a 3-year-old daughter in Beirut, as well as his father, Pier Luigi, in Italy.